giridhar7632/Three.js/08-lights.md

 The first argument sets the color of the sky, and the second color sets the color reflected from the floor.
 And the last argument is its intensity.

-Most often it is used along with some other lights, which can cast shadows for best outdoor-lighting effect.
+Most often it is used along with some other lights, which can cast shadows for the best outdoor lighting effect.

 Example.